hoffa/pyogi/README.md

 There are no explicit flats, rests, note values, time signatures, key signatures, etc. Play what sounds good.

+## But why?

+I'm bad at piano but I'm trying to learn by myself, and I find modern music notation overwhelming.
+For example:

+1. Why does the note corresponding to a line on the staff depend on (1) the clef, (2) the key signature, and (3) the accidental next to a note?
+I need to read 3 places just to know which key to press.
+1. Why have both C♯ and D♭ when they correspond to the same key?

 ## Usage

 ```bash